 Green energy stocks summed up

-- Green energy is beneficial in that is environmentally friendly, meaning it does not produce greenhouse gasses that pollute the earth, leading to air pollution and subsequently climate change
+- Green energy is beneficial because it is environmentally friendly, as it does not produce greenhouse gasses that pollute the earth, leading to air pollution and subsequently climate change

-- The most common green energies, that’re both sustainable and eco-friendly include wind, solar and water energy
+- The most common green energies, that are both sustainable and eco-friendly include wind, solar, and water energy

 - Nuclear power is also a clean energy source with zero-carbon emissions and helps reduce air pollution

 - Some governments have also introduced mandates to increase the use of clean energy as part of promoting environmental sustainability

 - Trading and investing in green energy stocks are different.
 With us, you will be trading via CFDs, predicting the price movements of the underlying asset, you won´t be taking ownership of the stock outright